Drugs

 Go to full drug description

-Norepinephrine Down arrow Up arrow
+Norepinephrine (noradrenaline) Down arrow Up arrow

 • 4 mg/4 ml ampoules (IV).